FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/farm-designer/groups.md

 ![Screen Shot 2020-04-13 at 4.07.09 PM.png](Screen_Shot_2020-04-13_at_4.07.09_PM.png)

 # Creating a group
-To create a group, click the <span class="fb-button fb-blue">:fa-plus:</span> button in the groups panel.
+To create a group, click the <span class="fb-button fb-blue"><i class="fa fa-plus"></i></span> button in the groups panel.
 This will open the **edit group** panel with your new _Untitled Group_ loaded.

 ![Screen Shot 2020-04-13 at 4.14.53 PM.png](Screen_Shot_2020-04-13_at_4.14.53_PM.png)

-Alternatively you can use the [multi-select mode](doc:farm-designer#section-multi-select-mode) in the farm designer and then click <span class="fb-button fb-blue">CREATE GROUP</span> to create a new group with your selection.
+Alternatively you can use the [multi-select mode](../../The-FarmBot-Web-App/farm-designer.md#multi-select-mode) in the farm designer and then click <span class="fb-button fb-blue">CREATE GROUP</span> to create a new group with your selection.

 ![Screen Shot 2020-04-13 at 4.57.56 PM.png](Screen_Shot_2020-04-13_at_4.57.56_PM.png)

 # Editing a group
 From the edit group panel, you can change the **GROUP NAME**, **SORT BY** order, add **FILTERS** to automatically select group members, and manually add additional members.
-When you are finished editing, press the :fa-arrow-left: to go back to the list of all groups.
+When you are finished editing, press the <i class="fa fa-arrow-left"></i> to go back to the list of all groups.

 The **SORT BY** method will change the ordering that FarmBot uses when traveling to each group member when the group is used in a sequence.
 A dashed line will be shown in the map visualizing the chosen path.
 We encourage you to play around with this option to find the most efficient path FarmBot can take.